qeoiruklavmle-ux/Final_Project/README.md

 ---

-### Research Question:
-#### Can we predict injury outcomes in NYC crashes?
+### Research Question: Can we predict injury outcomes in NYC crashes?

-1) What is the likelihood of injuries from a car crash in NYC?
+1) What is the likelihood of injury occurring from a car crash?
-2) Which factors contribute to higher chance of injuries?
+2) Which factors contribute to a higher chance of an injury?